Arthritis Patient Advisory Board

 As an active member of The Vancouver Community Group, Joyce volunteered to manage The Bluebird Shop and the marketing of the Mary Pack cards in the Learning Centre at the Mary Pack Building since 2004.
 Since joining APAB, her many contributions include patient representation in several arthritis research projects and studies, member of the ROAR (Reaching Out with Arthritis Research) steering committee, member of the APAB Newsletter Committee, a lay summary reviewer, and an active fundraising participant.

-Karen’s 15 year experience with non-radiographic axial spondylitis (the female form of ankylosing spondylitis) and her experience with the typical delay to diagnosis (8-10years) inspired her to switch career paths midway through graduate school.
-Karen retrained to become a Pilates instructor, then became physiotherapist with a focus on treating other individuals with arthritis and chronic pain.
-With experience as a patient, clinician, and researcher, she is in a unique position to support the Arthritis Patient Advisory Board’s mission, and is excited to be able to contribute her knowledge and patient experience to support APAB and Arthritis Research Canada (ARC).
+Karen’s 15-year experience with non-radiographic axial spondylitis (the non-fusing form of ankylosing spondylitis) and her experience with the typical delay to diagnosis (8-10years) inspired her to switch career paths midway through graduate school to become an arthritis physical therapist.
+In 2015, she became the first formally trained rheumatology and orthopedics advanced practice physiotherapist in B.C. and has been fortunate to have been involved in arthritis care in B.C. on many levels; from research, clinical practice, and teaching, to lending her patient voice to projects.
+She is excited to be able to contribute her knowledge and patient experience to support the research at ARC.

 Katie was first diagnosed with a form of spondyloarthropathy at the age of 19 in Nova Scotia.
 Moving coast to coast to pursue a doctoral degree in archaeology, Katie has not let arthritis stand in her way of adventure!
 A strict diet, exercise program, and a wonderful support system have enabled her to live a relatively pain-free life for the past decade.